Rapidfacture/rf-api/README.md

 * `rf-log`
 * `rf-load`

+## Development

+Install the dev tools with

+Then you can runs some test cases and eslint with:
+> npm test

+Generate Docs:
+> npm run-script doc

 ## Legal Issues
 * License: MIT
 * Author: Rapidfacture GmbH

 ## Usage

+Note:
+* there are no url parameters used; the correspondig `http Factory` transfers a json objects to the API methods; this obj should include everything
+* name your request properly

 ```js
 var API = require("rf-load").require("rf-api").API